 Fiverr – another global online marketplace offering tasks and services, beginning at a cost of $5 per job.
-You can find the German Russian translation service providers you need by browsing the catalogue in different categories or by using the search to find the translator.
+You can find the German Russian translation service providers you need by browsing the catalog in different categories or by using the search to find the translator.

 Facebook – a popular free social networking website.
-Every translator registers business page there to promote translation services online.
+Every translator registers a business page there to promote translation services online.
 What you have to do is put the keywords “German to Russian translator” and then filter the results by choosing “Page”.

 Twitter – another famous online news and social networking service.
 Translators also tend to sign up there in order to promote their services.
 Like with Facebook, you can put the keywords into the search section and then sort out the results by clicking on “People”, or just leave a message in a group for translators “Who can translate German to Russian?”

 Linkedin – a social network for professionals, designed specifically for the business community.
 You can search for a German to Russian translator by indicated the keywords.
-Afterwards, you can refine the search by different criteria: by location, profile language, etc.
+Afterward, you can refine the search by different criteria: by location, profile language, etc.